-The competition took place May 4 on the UW-Madison College of Engineering campus during the 5th Annual BME Translational Research and Design Conference and Expo.
-Nearly 150 biomedical engineering students displayed posters and prototypes of medical devices and innovations that they designed and refined for a semester or more.
+The competition took place May 2 on the UW-Madison College of Engineering campus.
+Thirty-four teams of nearly 150 biomedical engineering students displayed posters and prototypes of medical devices and innovations that they designed and refined for a semester or more.
 One team in each grade level—sophomore, junior and senior—received awards.

 A follow-up competition award will provide funding to enable a junior or senior design team to further research and develop their design.
 Ultimately, that goal is to advance the invention to commercialization.

 Sponsored by University of Wisconsin-Madison electrical engineering alumnus Peter Tong via the Tong Family Foundation, the Tong awards reward biomedical engineering undergraduate teams that design innovative solutions and develop outstanding prototypes.
 Their work addresses real challenges that University of Wisconsin medical and life sciences faculty and area biomedical companies face and offer for the students to solve.

 - Sophomores Hallie Kreitlow, Allison McArton, Ryan Kimmel and Joel Gaston designed the “Blinking orbital prosthesis” for client Greg Gion.
 An orbital prosthesis is a lifelike artificial eye that does not blink.
 The student team designed a prosthesis that includes a tiny battery-operated motor that enables rods on the back of the eyelid to open and close the eye.